Aster viminalis alba

 OLD WHITE EASTER DAISY

 Clouds of fine white, true old fashioned Easter Daisies make a huge show in autumn.
-Stems are 90cm. tall, and are completely self supporting and weather proof despite their impressive height.
+Aster viminalis alba stems are 90cm. tall, and are completely self supporting and weather proof despite their impressive height.

 A great show in garden and vase